 Haven: Call of the King provides examples of:

 - The Bad Guy Wins: Vetch succeeds in killing Athellion and leaving the now immortal Haven strapped to a rock as he moves on with his plans.
 Had the sequel happen, we likely would have seen Haven escape and seek to avert this.

 - Big Bad: Lord Vetch, the evil ruler who seeks to ensure there is no threat to his plans.

-- Cliffhanger: The game notoriously ends on an unresolved one, and it's so depressing and bleak that it rivals the ending from George Orwell's Nineteen Eighty-Four.
+- Cliffhanger / Downer Ending: The game notoriously ends on an unresolved one, and it's so depressing and bleak that it rivals the ending from George Orwell's Nineteen Eighty-Four.
 Haven learns Chess was working for Vetch to keep threats to him from happening.
 After Vetch leaves them both to be imprisoned, Haven tries to stop him from killing Athellion, but fails, and tries to kill Vetch, but fails in that, too.
 Thanks to the Mount of Sighs, Haven can't die, so Vetch straps him to a rock and leaves him on the planet, where he's doomed to an entirety of mulling over his failure with an unopposed Vetch free to enslave the entire galaxy.

 - Dreaming of Things to Come: Haven's dream is a prophetic one, one that Vetch fears will lead to his defeat.